stax76/awesome-mpv/README.md

 - [mpvclip-mpvival-mpvloop](https://github.com/o770/mpvclip-mpvival-mpvloop) - Run MPV with options for loops and playback start and end times set according to a pattern or intervals of the total duration of a file.
 - [loop-until](https://github.com/ZreXoc/mpv-loop-until) - Loop the video until a specified amount of time. (e.g. loop a 30s wallpaper video to 30min)
 - [generate-edl](https://gist.github.com/guidocella/5f05794d0a8400b2393fe7a9995ebb43) - Bookmark scenes in EDL files.
+- [autoload-archive-hook](https://gist.github.com/po5/2415cb39c94760ac8c2c7666a30bf02c) - When playing a direct file from within an archive with e.g. `archive://test.rar|/09.png`, mpv doesn't fill the playlist.
+This script does so transparently.
+It also supports nested and remote archives.
+- [LoopToFile](https://github.com/NovaFormaLab/LoopToFile) - Functional script that allows you to generate playback loops and extract media fragments into new files.
+L∞p → file.ext.

 ## File